 Hover over Ephesians 4:2 to read this verse.

 I rated myself a “5” (very often).
 Even though my internal attitude may not be humble, gentle or patient when irritated or offended, I do look to the Lord to do this through me all.the.time!

 If you’re not tapping into the Lord’s power to help you be humble, gentle, patient, and loving, you’re truly missing out!
 Try it the next time your spouse offends.

 4. I work hard at not holding a grudge against others—especially my spouse—because I realize God has forgiven me.

 Hover over Colossians 3:13.

-5. When dealing with someone who continues to sin against me, I graciously confront, quickly forgive, while also holding him/her accountable to change going forward.
+5. When dealing with someone who continues to sin against me, I graciously confront, and quickly forgive, while also holding him/her accountable to change going forward.

 Hover to read Luke 17:3-4.